 After 18 years of breeding, we have seen it all, heard it all, and many times shook our heads in utter disbelief.

 These sad stories often go untold, and nothing is learned from them.
 Or they get highly publicized in some online forum ruffling countless feathers only to end up repeating themselves over and over.
 The jaded buyers almost always repeat the same mantra over and over: “I didn’t know and thought I did the right thing.
 Now I know better.”

-Needless to say that this statement is always accompanied by hefty vet bills and, at times, even with heartbreak over having lost a kitten because of an unscrupulous breeder.
+Needless to say that this statement is always accompanied by hefty vet bills and, at times, even heartbreak over having lost a kitten because of an unscrupulous breeder.